How to Calculate Eigenvectors in Excel (with Detailed Steps)

 Calculate determinant of matrix for Eigenvectors

-Now, we will apply the Goal Seek feature to determine the eigenvalues.
+Now we can apply the Goal Seek feature to determine the eigenvalues.

 • Go to the Data tab,